 NB: blank data are not published because there are no employees in that category or for confidentiality reasons.
 In relation to the information for Spain, the company UFG Exploration and Production, which consists of three employees, has been excluded.
-The exchange rate used is at the end of December 2021.

 Salary gap